palerite/PesterSelf/README.md

 # PesterSelf
-A handy tool for sending annoying messages to your future self
+A handy tool for sending annoying/supportive messages to your future self